 It’s kitten season!
-So I’m celebrating the furry cute-icity with some updated kitten care info.
+And it’s been a long time since Karma-Kat arrived.
+If a new baby is in your plans, here’s some updated kitten care info.
 If you love kittens, learning about newborn kitten development helps you know what to expect, and help the baby along the way.
 Even if it’s not yet kitten season, it’s helpful to figure out the best age to adopt kittens, and the cat behavior of a three-week-old baby compared to one six weeks old.

 Every year at Christmas time, I receive inquiries about adopting a cute kitten for the holidays.
 It’s more likely for kittens to become available in the spring, though.
 So whatever time of year, prepare now with all your kitten questions so you’re ready when the purr-fect cat or kitten becomes available.

 Kitten Season Brings Roaming Cats

 Cats are considered kittens until about one year of age.
 Before that, though, the girl kitties can become pregnant.
 It’s not unusual for the unwanted youngsters to roam, looking for someplace safe.
 That’s how we found Karma-Kat.
 He showed up in late January, just before an ice storm hit.
 At age 8 months or so, his “cute” had worn off, and somebody lost him either accidentally or on purpose.
 Their loss, and our gain.

 Cat & Kitten Development

 In the Northern hemisphere, intact girl kitties begin to go into heat in February, and can become pregnant as early as four or five months of age.
 Within about 63 days, new furry babies make their appearance so brace yourselves for a bumper crop of cute-icity.